 This blog is where I write about what I’ve learned about the role of adverse life events, which is a term that better encompasses the kinds of experiences that affect risk for almost every chronic disease I have looked into.
-In 2014 I created a video introduction to this blog that briefly summarizes what I learned from the research (I’ve improved a great deal in the years since then).
+In 2014 I created a video introduction to this blog that briefly summarizes what I learned from the research (as you’ll see, my health has improved a great deal in the years since then).
 I added 2 more short videos in 2017.
 The first describes two types of trauma we commonly recognize when we have a sense that trauma has played a role in our chronic illness.
 The second video introduces research on two other risk factors for chronic illness when we have no sense of any history of trauma.
-You can also find them in my video library.
+You can find more videos, podcasts etc on my media page.

 I’ve come to a whole new way of understanding trauma and ME/CFS as well as the role of adverse life events in other chronic illnesses in the past 15 years.
 Here are 7.

 1. Trauma is More Common Than We Realize.
 At least 70% of adults and 50% of children (and more) experience at least one traumatic event.
 When you know that half of all adults in the U.S. have at least one chronic illness and that 1 in 5 have a mental health condition in any given year it becomes less radical to consider a relationship between trauma and chronic health conditions.